culvertsoft/mgen/README.md

 ### Customizing generated code

-One of the most powerful features of MGen is its ability to customize generated code.
+One of the most powerful features of MGen is its ability to let you customize generated code.

-MGen offers two ways of customizing generated code
+MGen offers two ways of doing this:
  - Using MGen's plug-in architecture: Providing your own code parser and generator plug-ins
  - Editing generated code directly: Using custom code sections in generated code